 - 5.1 Items submitted for examination may have inherent limitations that can interfere with the procedures in this guide.
-Limitations should be noted and recorded. - 5.2 Limitations can be due to submission of non-original documents, limited quantity or comparability, or condition of the items submitted for examination (for example, impressions made with over-inked or inadequately inked checkwriters, partially imprinted impressions, or variations in surface texture).
+Limitations should be noted and recorded. - 5.2 Limitations can be due to submission of non-original documents, limited quantity or comparability, or condition of the items submitted for examination (for example, distorted impressions, partially imprinted impressions, or variations in surface texture).
 Such features are taken into account in this guide. - 5.3 The results of prior storage, handling, testing, or chemical processing (for example, for latent prints) can interfere with the examination of certain characteristics.
-The effects can include, but are not limited to, flattening of the embossment or impression, partial destruction of the paper, stains, and deterioration of the ink.
+The effects can include, but are not limited to, flattening of the embossment or impression, partial destruction of the paper, and stains.
 Whenever possible, document examinations should be conducted prior to any chemical processing.
 Items should be handled appropriately to avoid compromising subsequent examinations.